 Our experienced tax lawyers can answer your questions about common taxation concerns, such as:

-• What should I do if I receive a letter from the IRS or the Ohio Department of Taxation?
+- What should I do if I receive a letter from the IRS or the Ohio Department of Taxation?

-• How do I know if a proposed tax assessment is correct?
+- How do I know if a proposed tax assessment is correct?

-• When do I need to file a gift tax return?
+- Under what circumstances do I need to file a gift tax return?

-• Will I owe estate taxes on the death of my spouse?
+- Will I owe estate taxes on the death of my spouse?

-• Will I owe estate taxes on the death of my parent?
+- Will I owe estate taxes on the death of my parent?

-• What are the tax effects when I sell a business, real estate or other property?
+- What are the tax effects when I sell a business, real estate or other property?

-Will a tax lawyer travel to me, or do I need to come to your offices in Lancaster or Canal Winchester?
+Q: Will a tax lawyer travel to me, or do I need to come to your offices in Lancaster or Canal Winchester?

-While some meetings will need to be held in our offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
+A: While some meetings will need to be held in our offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
 It is our goal to minimize the disruption to your life caused by tax issues, and many communications or meetings can be conducted through emails or phone calls.
-In certain circumstances we realize that it isn’t possible for clients to reach us, and visits to your location may be required.
+In certain circumstances we realize that it isn’t possible for clients to physically come into our offices, and visits to your location may be required.
 If a Dagger Law attorney is retained to represent you, they will travel to the necessary audits, court hearings, and legal procedures in order to represent you; even if that court is across the state!
 Please note that in some instances the cost to represent your case may require an unusual amount of money due to travel expenses.
 In such cases, we may recommend using legal representation closer to the location of your case.
 We are happy to provide referrals in these instances, if we are able.

-Whether you reside in Columbus, or near Lancaster, we have you covered.
+Whether you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus area or other locations nearby; we have you covered.
 Check out the nearest location to you by clicking Our Locations Page